- Published on

 Model-driven approaches raise the bar.
 You can't hack together SQL that works.
 You must consider the semantic model you're building, whether entity definitions are correct, whether relationships are properly understood.
 Abstraction layers help you scale but require understanding how they work.

-Debugging differs.
-Instead of stepping through SQL, you examine whether entity definitions are correct, whether contracts match source data, whether generation logic handles edge cases.
+Debugging shifts too.
+Instead of stepping through SQL, you examine entity definitions, contract-source alignment, generation edge cases.
 You need both business semantics AND technical implementation patterns.

 Model-driven data engineers develop dual fluency: thinking in business entities and relationships while understanding how declarations translate to implementations.
 They explain to product managers why Subscription needs particular attributes, and to platform teams why generated transformations need specific join patterns.